SilentDrift: Exploiting Action Chunking for Stealthy Backdoor Attacks on Vision-Language-Action Models: Introduction

 We evaluate \ours~on the LIBERO~\citep{liu2023libero} benchmarks across two representative VLA architectures: $\pi_0$~\citep{black2024pi0} and VLA-Adapter \cite{wang2024vlaadapter}.
 With a poisoning rate of merely 2\%, \ours~achieves a 93.2\% Attack Success Rate while preserving clean task performance.
 Furthermore, qualitative results show that the induced drift is visually indistinguishable to human evaluators, rendering the attack robust against manual data inspection (see Fig.~\ref{fig:trajectory_comparison}).

 Our contributions are summarized as follows: \begin{itemize}[leftmargin=*, nosep] \item We identify a fundamental security vulnerability in VLA architectures: the combination of action chunking and delta pose representations creates an intra-chunk visual open-loop. \item We propose \ours, a black-box backdoor attack framework employing Smootherstep-modulated perturbations that guarantee $C^2$ continuity.
 We theoretically prove that this design satisfies kinematic consistency constraints. \item We propose a keyframe attack strategy that selectively targets critical phases.
-This approach significantly reduces both the poisoning ratio during data construction and trigger exposure during real-time execution, all while maintaining a high attack performance. \end{itemize}
+It greatly reduces both the poisoning ratio during data construction and trigger exposure during real-time execution, while maintaining high attack performance. \end{itemize}